dannyvoid/ProxmoxNoVnc/README.md

 ---

-## ☕ Support the Creator
+## ☕ Support the (original) Creator

-If you find this script helpful, consider buying me a coffee!
+If you find this script helpful, consider buying (the original creator) a coffee!

 [👉 Donate via PayPal](https://www.paypal.com/donate?business=kyrisk@gmail.com)